 - 1.7 Ledbury Parish comprises of the civil parish of Ledbury covers about 1551 hectares and has a population of 10,100 in 2019 (Mid-Year Estimate).
 The town of Ledbury is the main settlement in the parish and is surrounded by a rural hinterland. - 1.8 Ledbury is a vibrant market town with a range of services and facilities and it also an attractive destination for visitors and tourists.
 The town is served by a railway station with routes that travel to local destinations such as Hereford, Colwall and Malvern.
 In addition to that there are direct services to Worcester, Birmingham, Oxford and London.
-There is a town bus service that runs 4 times a day and there is a two hourly bus service to Hereford and additional services to Worcester, Malvern and Gloucester.
+There is a town bus service that runs 4 services to Worcester, Malvern and Gloucester.